badsectorlabs/ludus/docs/docs/enterprise/enterprise.md

 46C1CA-B11C52-80E9E7-19E436-FDDG1B-V3
 ```

-## How to get a license key

-To enquire about Ludus Enterprise licensing for your organization, please [contact us](<mailto:ludus-support@badsectorlabs.com?subject=I'm interested in Ludus Enterprise>).

 ## How use the license key

-Once you have a license key, you can activate Ludus Enterprise by setting the `license_key` key in the Ludus config file (or during install).
+Once you have a license key, you can activate Ludus Pro/Enterprise by setting the `license_key` key in the Ludus config file (or during install).

 ```yaml
 license_key: 46C1CA-B11C52-80E9E7-19E436-FDDG1B-V3
 ```

-Once the license key is set, Ludus will check the license key on startup and if it is valid, it will activate the Ludus Enterprise features and any add-ons you are entitled to.
+Once the license key is set, Ludus will check the license key on startup and if it is valid, it will activate the Ludus Pro/Enterprise features and any add-ons you are entitled to.

 You can manually restart the Ludus services to have the license key check run again.